fmueller/sonar-scala/README.md

 Sonar Scala Plugin
 ===========
-Supports Sonar 3.0+
-Requires Cobertura and Surefire plugins.
+Supports Sonar 3.0+ and requires Cobertura and Surefire plugins.

 To include test and coverage reports: